From the Cardross Road to Loch Lomond

 its glen.
 Lynn Glen is described in Ayrshire

 folklore as the dwelling of elves and fairies.
 Indeed, some of its scenes

 do appear a bit Tolkienish.
 The remains of a stone column, about seven feet

 tall, form the only

 structure yet standing that may have belonged to the Lords of Lynn.
-It is
+It

-on one side of an old unpaved and unused road and likely was once one of a pair,
+on one side of an old unpaved and unused road and likely once was one of a pair,

 forming a gate to either Lynn Manor or its predecessor, Lin Castle.